stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 ### Serial devices

 In order to use a serial device, it is necessary to run a "serial to IP" bridge on the Windows side.
+There are two solutions to this, both involve some effort on both the Windows and Linux sides.

+* `usbip`, a long-standing Linux feature that has recently been introduced to Windows
+* Standalone "serial-to-IP" bridge, such as mwp's `ser2udp` tool.
 This application will need to be white-listed in the Windows firewall.

+### udpip

+See this [Microsoft developer blog article](https://devblogs.microsoft.com/commandline/connecting-usb-devices-to-wsl/) for installation / usage information.

+### Standalone Bridge

 There are a number of existing solutions that may work; **mwp** provides a simple, dedicated `ser2udp` tool that works well.

-### Building mwp's `ser2udp`
+### Installing mwp's `ser2udp`

+Either:

+* Download the compiled Zip file from the current [mwp release area](https://github.com/stronnag/mwptools/releases) (on Windows); or
-On the **Linux/WSL side**:
+* Build on the  **Linux/WSL side**:
     * `cd mwptools/src/samples/s2n`
     * `make ser2udp.exe`
     * copy `ser2udp.exe` to the d̶a̶r̶k̶  Windows side

 On the Windows side: